holm0563/ngLazyLoad/README.md

 # CustomerApp

-An example of lazy loading in Angular.
+An example of lazy loading in Angular 9.
 See: https://angular.io/guide/lazy-loading-ngmodules

 Besides following the documentation we are loading multiple child components and verifying if they are being included by console logs.